gaganhegde/docs/journey/day2/README.md

 $ ruby -rsecurerandom -e 'puts SecureRandom.hex(20)'
 ```

-The above command adds a new Service and Application under new-env in the Pipelines Model.
+The `service add` command adds a new Service and Application under `new-env` Environment in the Pipelines Model as below.

 ```yaml
 environments: